 David Heinemeier Hansson created the Ruby on Rails software framework.
 He’s also a partner in 37signals, producers of the popular Basecamp suite of online collaboration tools.
-In this excerpt from a longer audio interview, Heinemeier Hansson discusses the state of ecommerce.
+In this interview, Heinemeier Hansson discusses the state of ecommerce.

 PeC: What do you think of the state of ecommerce and what do you think of most ecommerce sites that you see out there?